marcusgia2505/LIONESS_doc/docs/010_basic.rst

 =====================

 To get a feel for LIONESS experiments, you can go to this `demo <https://lioness.uni-passau.de/bin/demo.php>`__.
 This will take you to the :ref:`control panel <control_panel>` of a 3-player public goods game experiment.
 The link will open in a new tab.
 With the Control Panel you can monitor the progress of an experimental session.
-On the top of your screen, you can start *test players* to stand in the shoes participants.
+On the top of your screen, you can start :ref:`test players <control_panel__test_player>` to stand in the shoes participants.
 As you operate these test players, you can track their progress at the bottom of the Control Panel.

-The :ref:`control panel <control_panel>` regulates the progress of participants through the experiments, so this screen **always needs to be open** as a session is running.
+.. warning::  The :ref:`control panel <control_panel>` regulates the progress of participants through the experiments, so this screen always needs to be open as a session is running.

 Quick tutorial: develop your first experiment
 ==============================================

+.. note:: Expected time to complete this tutorial: 30-40 minutes.

 In this section you find a quick start tutorial to familiarize with LIONESS Lab. :ref:`Later in the documentation<develop>` you can find more detailed instructions.
 The steps below show you the basics of LIONESS Lab by taking you through the development a simple 3-player repeated `public goods game <https://en.wikipedia.org/wiki/Public_goods_game>`__.
 Box 1 shows the general setup of this experiment game.
 Following the steps below will make you familiar with using the basic features of LIONESS Lab.
 For your reference, a finished version of the experiment we will develop here can also be directly imported from the :ref:`is directly available at the example game folder <repository>`.
-**Expected time to complete this tutorial: 30-40 minutes.**

 .. topic:: Box 1: Public goods game

     In each period of this game, each of the three participants in a group receives 10 points.
     Each group member simultaneously decides how many of these points to contribute to a *group project* (and how many to keep for themselves).
     The contributed points of all three group members will be multiplied by 1.5 and equally divided among the group members, irrespective of their contributions.
     This setup reflects a social dilemma: average payoff in a group is optimal when all group members contribute all 10 points, but it is individually optimal to contribute nothing and benefit from any contributions from the other group members.
     After making all group members have made their contribution decisions, they will be informed of the outcome of that period and a new period will start.

 Create a new experiment